Land snail: Physical characteristics

 Most land snails bear one or two pairs of tentacles on their heads.
 In most land snails the eyes are carried on the first (upper) set of tentacles (called ommatophores or more informally 'eye stalks') which are usually roughly 75% of the width of the eyes.
 The second (lower) set of tentacles act as olfactory organs.
 Both sets of tentacles are retractable in land snails.

 Digestion and nervous system

 A snail breaks up its food using the radula inside its mouth.
 The radula is a chitinous ribbon-like structure containing rows of microscopic teeth.
 With this the snail scrapes at food, which is then transferred to the digestive tract.
 In a very quiet setting, a large land snail can be heard 'crunching' its food: the radula is tearing away at the surface of the food that the snail is eating.

 The cerebral ganglia of the snail form a primitive brain which is divided into four sections.
 This structure is very much simpler than the brains of mammals, reptiles and birds, but nonetheless, snails are capable of associative learning.

+Respiration

+Oxygen is carried by the blood pigment hemocyanin.
+Both oxygen and carbon dioxide diffuse in and out of blood through the capillaries.
+A muscular valve regulates the process of opening and closing the entrance of the lung.
+When the valve opens, the air can either enter or leave the lung.
+The valve plays an important role in reducing water loss and preventing drowning.